Gijs-afk/SolarEdgeMinerControl/README.md

 NiceHash QuickMiner installed and tested

+NiceHash has to be running before the program starts

 ## 🧠 Notes
 This app polls SolarEdge every 5 minutes and reacts to real-time data

 The miner only starts when you have enough solar production